Ashoka74/SafeGuardian-LLM/README.md

 <h2>🌟 Overview</h2>

-<p>SafeGuardianAI is an innovative emergency response platform that harnesses the power of artificial intelligence to provide critical support during catastrophic events.
+<p><b>SafeGuardianAI</b> is an innovative emergency response platform that harnesses the power of artificial intelligence to provide critical support during catastrophic events.
 By seamlessly integrating real-time data analysis, offline capabilities, and community-driven support, SafeGuardianAI bridges the gap between individuals, communities, and emergency services, ensuring a more coordinated and effective response to disasters.</p>

 <h2>🚀 Key Features</h2>